Last updated on August 25th, 2020 at 01:55 pm

 - Pulls moisture into the hair from the environment

-Best Conditions for Using Glycerin in Your Hair
+Best Conditions for Using Glycerin in Natural Hair

 Now that we’ve looked at the benefits of using glycerin in your hair, let’s examine when the best time and condition is for you to use this element.